-Designed to help educators meet the challenges of today's schools and society, this program continues Hamline's tradition of relevant curriculum, outstanding faculty, and collaborative learning.
+Designed to help educators meet the challenges of today's schools and society, the Master of Arts in Education (MAEd) program continues Hamline's tradition of relevant curriculum, outstanding faculty, and collaborative learning.
 The curriculum is strongly inspired by the HSE conceptual framework: build learning communities, advocate for equity and social justice, construct knowledge, and practice reflection and inquiry.
 The curriculum builds on your knowledge and prior experience and links theory to practice.
 Instructional strategies promote reflection, engagement, and collaboration.
 At the heart of the curriculum is a set of guiding questions that stimulate thought-provoking discussion and professional growth.
 Elective credits are chosen based on personal and professional interests and needs.
 A Hamline certificate or license may be applied as electives.